bakrish/bicepdataguard/README.md

 - Primary Oracle Database VM with a data disk
 - Secondary Oracle Database VM with a data disk
 - Observer VM
-- A storage account to copy oracle pwd file from Primary to Secondary

 Bicep Modules:
 - Main.bicep : this is the driver script for deploying resources